NerdNu/VehicleControl/README.md

 --------
 The features of `VehicleControl` are a superset of equivalent, active features that were removed from [`KitchenSink`](https://github.com/NerdNu/KitchenSink).
-The option to remove special carts (chest, furnace and hopper carts) was not implemented as it is no longer used on an nerd.nu servers.

  * Optionally break carts and boats when the player exits them.
  * Break empty passenger mincarts and boats after they have existed for a